 During the lease term in Browntown

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Browntown, the tenant must allow us to go into the rental property.
-Some solid reasons to enter rental property are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Browntown, the renter must allow us to enter the rental home.
+Some valid reasons to access rental property are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Browntown.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your investment in Browntown
+- Before you lease out your investment in Browntown

 - Collections and evictions